skytap/course-manager-examples/script-templates/node/README.md

 Then, you can call methods as follows:

 ```
-metadata.metadata()                            // => returns Skytap metadata as a hash
+metadata.metadata()                            // => returns Kyndryl Cloud Uplift metadata as a hash
-metadata.userData                              // => parses the Skytap metadata's "user_data" attribute, which is typically JSON for Course Manager-provisioned labs, as a hash and then returns it
+metadata.userData                              // => parses the Kyndryl Cloud Uplift metadata's "user_data" attribute, which is typically JSON for Course Manager-provisioned labs, as a hash and then returns it
-metadata.configurationUserData()               // => parses the Skytap metadata's "configuration_user_data" attribute, which is typically JSON for Course Manager-provisioned labs, as a hash and returns it
+metadata.configurationUserData()               // => parses the Kyndryl Cloud Uplift metadata's "configuration_user_data" attribute, which is typically JSON for Course Manager-provisioned labs, as a hash and returns it
 metadata.controlURL()                          // => returns the control endpoint URL
 ```